alan-turing-institute/data-safe-haven/processes/provider-overview.md

 In all cases, classification of a work package at the point of egress should be done with all parties fully aware of the analytical processes which created the derived data from the initial work package.
 These processes should be well documented and ideally fully reproducible (e.g. as code that can be run to regenerate the exact output data from the input data).

+The initial classification of a work package may be for the purpose of ingress into an initial high-tier environment to carry out anonymisation, pseudonymisation or synthetic data generation work, with the intention of making the data appropriate for treatment in a lower-tier Environment.
+In this case, the egress review should include validation that the anonymised, pseudonymised or synthetic data undergoes its own classification process for analysis that will be performed in the "downstream" work package.
+This should include a review of the anonymisation, pseudonymisation or synthetic data generation process, including all associated code.
 Data sharing agreement
 ----------------------------------------------------------------
 This should be a formal data sharing agreement as required under data protection law, drafted with the benefit of legal advice, and should be signed before a dataset is ingressed to the initial Tier 3 environment.
 Where the Dataset Provider is not the owner of all the dataset(s) covered by the data sharing agreement, the agreement must  specify the legal basis under which the Dataset Provider is permitted to share this data with the Turing.
 This agreement should include any specific commitments required from Researchers working with the dataset.
 The Turing has a template agreement that can be used to minimise the turnaround time and legal effort required.